Sexual abuse scandal in the Roman Catholic Archdiocese of Philadelphia: Legal reforms

-2018 to present
+2018–present

 The archdiocese in November 2018 initiated the Independent Reconciliation and Reparations Program (IRRP) to assist victims of sexual abuse.
 It was run by an independent board with no control by the archdiocese.
 By the time the IRRP ended in 2019, 623 individuals had submitted claims and 438 victims had been approved.
 The average payout was $179,144 per person, with a total amount paid to be $81 million.
+On May 5, 2020, the archdiocese announced that it now expected to pay $126 million in settlements.
+The archdiocese also said the IRRP has received a total of 615 claims, and had settled 208 of them for $43.8 million as of April 22, 2020.
+The same day, however, the total amount of money which the archdiocese expected to pay in sex abuse settlements was revised to $130 million by new Archbishop Nelson J. Perez.

-In December 2019, Chaput suspended Monsignor Joseph L. Logrip, then chaplain at Camilla Hall, as being unsuitable for ministry.
+In December 2019, Archbishop Chaput suspended Joseph L. Logrip, then chaplain at Camilla Hall, as being unsuitable for ministry.
 The archdiocese had received a report from an individual who claimed that Logrip sexually abused them as a child during the 1980s.

 Prominent civil suits

-Monsignor John Close
+John Close

 A young man sued the archdiocese in 2019, saying that he had been raped as a 14-year-old by Close in 2006.
 The plaintiff was attending a religious school at a church in the Philadelphia suburbs where Close was pastor.
 After attacking the victim in his office, Close told him that he would “suffer eternal damnation” if he told anyone about it.
-Closed died in 2018, The archdiocese had investigated two previous accusations against Close, but had determined that they were not credible.
+Close died in 2018, The archdiocese had investigated two previous accusations against Close, but had determined that they were not credible.
 In August 2023, the archdiocese settled the lawsuit for $3.5 million.

-Monsignor Francis S. Feret
+Francis S. Feret

 In 2006, a man reported to the archdiocese that Feret had sexually assaulted him during the 1970s when he was age nine.
 Feret had served as pastor of St. Adalbert Parish in Port Richmond and as an administrator at Cardinal Dougherty High School in Philadelphia before retirement.
-In March 2011, Feret was one of 21 priests suspended from ministry by the archdiocese due to credible accusations of sexual abuse of minors.
-In September 2012, Andrew Druding filed a lawsuit against the archdiocese.
-He stated that Feret sexually abused him during the early 1970s when he was a nine-year-old choir member at St. Timothy Parish in Mayfair.